 During the interview Bono said,

 “We shrink stadiums into clubs, we want to bring you closer to the song.
 It’s important that we brake down the barriers between stage and audience.”

 He was talking about the importance of connection and this is something that still inspires me to this day, especially when storytelling and capturing emotion with my photography work.

-Below is part 5/5 of the final production that was aired on ITV in the UK, with my favourite bit coming at 7 minutes 21 when you see my name in credits just after the bands names!
+Below is part 5/5 of the final production that was aired on ITV in the UK, with my favourite clip coming at 7 minutes 21 when you get to see my name in the credits inline with the band.